PhysiCell-Tools/python-loader/man/TUTORIAL_python3_ometiff.md

 # PhysiCell Data Loader Tutorial: pcdl and Python and the Ome.tiff, Tiff, Png, and Jpeg File Format

-In pcdl output form [TimeSteps](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_timestep.md) and [TimeSeries](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_timeseries.md) can be stotred as [ome.tiff](https://www.openmicroscopy.org/ome-files/), [tiff](https://www.loc.gov/preservation/digital/formats/fdd/fdd000022.shtml), [png](http://libpng.org/pub/png/), and [jpeg](https://jpeg.org/jpeg/) files.
+In pcdl output from [TimeSteps](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_timestep.md) and [TimeSeries](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_timeseries.md) can be stotred as [ome.tiff](https://www.openmicroscopy.org/ome-files/), [tiff](https://www.loc.gov/preservation/digital/formats/fdd/fdd000022.shtml), [png](http://libpng.org/pub/png/), and [jpeg](https://jpeg.org/jpeg/) files.

 Tiff, png, and jpeg are raster graphic file formats.

 Ome.tiff is the open microscopy image standard.
-This means, being able to export PhysiCell output in ome.tiff files format enabels us to study PhysiCell output the same way as commonly fluorescent microscopy data is analysed by wetlab scientists.
+This means, being able to export PhysiCell output in ome.tiff files format enables us to study PhysiCell output the same way as commonly fluorescent microscopy data is analyzed by wetlab scientists.
 Please have a look at [TUTORIAL_python3_napari.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_napari.md) and [TUTORIAL_fiji_imagej.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_fijiimagej.md) to learn more.

-Additionaly ome.tiff, tiff, png, and jpeg files can as well be loaded back in to python as [numpy](https://numpy.org/) array, for example with the [sci-kit image](https://scikit-image.org/) library (image data only).
+Additionally ome.tiff, tiff, png, and jpeg files can as well be loaded back in to python as [numpy](https://numpy.org/) array, for example with the [sci-kit image](https://scikit-image.org/) library (image data only).

-Beside that, ome.tiff files can be loaded with Allen Institute for Cell Science's [aicsiamgeio](https://github.com/AllenCellModeling/aicsimageio) library (image and metadata).
+Besides that, ome.tiff files can be loaded with Allen Institute for Cell Science's [aicsiamgeio](https://github.com/AllenCellModeling/aicsimageio) library (image and metadata).

 ### Save pcdl data constructs from the command line into tiff and ome.tiff files